 Living-Learning & Themed Communities

-College of Forrest Resources (CFR)
+College of Forest Resources (CFR)

-This LLC for natural resource majors, housed in Cresswell Hall, will provide students an opportunity to attend the same classes, establish study groups, and network and live with like-minded students.
+This Living-Learning Community (LLC) for natural resource majors, housed in Hathorn Hall, will provide students an opportunity to attend the same classes, establish study groups, and network and live with like-minded students.
 The College of Forest Resources is a small college with career paths that provide students continuous interaction with classmates from the first day of college throughout their careers.
 Students in this LLC will find a valuable opportunity to ease the transition to college and to build relationships within the natural resource field.
 Students must be majoring in the College of Forest Resources (Forestry; Natural Resource and Environmental Conservation; Sustainable Bioproducts; or Wildlife, Fisheries and Aquaculture) to participate in this LLC.
 For more information, visit: cfr.msstate.edu.

 Promise Scholars